fwilhe2/documents/moonproject/README.md

 Uses detex to create a plain text file for spell-checking purposes.
 Do not expect a perfect plain-text-file.

+## clean

+Delets all(?) generated files, including the pdf.
+I do this always before commiting.

+## run

+Uses xdg-open to open the compiled file in a PDF viewer.

 # Sources

 [General hints on modern LaTeX](http://www.olivierverdier.com/posts/2013/07/15/modern-latex)